emilianoyoung/ai/_posts/2019-11-27-aws-expands-deepracer-league-announces-car-updates.md

 ---
 category: news
 title: "AWS expands DeepRacer league, announces car updates"
-excerpt: "“We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with ..."
+excerpt: "“We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with new sensing capabilities,” AWS’s Jeff Barr wrote in the ..."
-publishedDateTime: 2019-11-27T14:27:00Z
+publishedDateTime: 2019-11-27T14:37:00Z
 sourceUrl: https://techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/
 ampUrl: https://techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/amp/
 cdnAmpUrl: https://techcrunch-com.cdn.ampproject.org/c/s/techcrunch.com/2019/11/27/aws-expands-deepracer-league-announces-car-updates/amp/
 type: article
-quality: 104
+quality: 84
-heat: 154
+heat: -1
-published: true
+published: false

 provider:
   name: TechCrunch